What Equipment Does a Tennis Player Need?

-“Using updated racquets and strings for both adult and junior players minimizes the possibility of injuries,” said Danny Ahn, CA tennis coach.
+“Using updated racquets and strings for both adult and junior players minimizes the possibility of injuries,” says Danny Ahn, CA tennis coach.
 “Not only does it keep you safe, but it enhances your tennis game and can propel you to the next level.”

 Whether you’re a first-time player or just in the market for an upgrade, CA’s coaches are here to give you the low-down, from how much money you really need to spend to choosing the right string for optimal performance.

 There’s multiple things to consider when it comes to finding the right racquet, one factor being material type.